4d55397500/tictactoe-c/README.md

 ### Run

 Run the main program.
-The output should look something like this:
+The output should look something like below.
+With player 'x' playing minimax and player 'o' playing randomly, player 'x' always wins.
+However (you can try by uncommenting a line in the code) if both players play the minimax strategy from the same tree, the result is always a stalemate, as expected for both players playing an ideal strategy in tic tac toe.

 ```